Mike Berners-Lee consults, thinks, writes and researches on sustainability and responses to 21st century challenges. This is his third book.

 His second book, The Burning Question, co-written with Duncan Clark, explores the big picture on climate change and the underlying global dynamics, asking what mix of politics, economics, psychology and technology are really required to deal with the problem.
 Al Gore described it as “Fascinating, important and highly recommended” and was among MPs’ top ten summer reads.

 Mike is the founder of Small World Consulting, an associate company of Lancaster University, which works with organisations from tech giants to supermarkets.
-Small World is a leader in the field of carbon metrics and their use.
+Small World is a leader in the fields of carbon management and business responses to the climate emergency.

-He is a professor at Lancaster University’s Institute for Social Futures, where his research includes sustainable food systems and carbon metrics.
-He co-ordinates the Global Futures event series which are freely open to all and explore big global challenges in multidisciplinary ways.
+He is a professor at Lancaster University’s Environment Centre, where his research includes sustainable food systems and carbon metrics.
+He coordinates the Global Futures event series, which is freely open to all and explores big global challenges in multidisciplinary ways.